Leo Pinto

 Leo Pinto (11 April 1914 - 10 August 2010) was an Indian field hockey player who played as a goalkeeper, who won the gold medal with the India national team at the 1948 Summer Olympics in London.
 During the peak of his playing days, he was rated among the best goalkeepers in the world.

 Early life

 Pinto was born as Leo Hillary Knowles Pinto on 11 April 1914, in Nairobi, East Africa (now in Kenya).
 His wife's name was Jenny Pinto.
-He was born to a family of Portuguese descent, with their roots in Goa, India.
+He was born to a family of Goan origin from Portuguese Goa in Camarcazana, Mapusa.
 Pinto's family moved to Bombay (now Mumbai) when he was eight.
 He attended the St. Stanisalus school in Bombay and graduated in 1932, before joining the Antonio D'Souza High School in Byculla, Bombay.
 He played hockey, football and cricket as a kid.
 He, however took up hockey seriously at the age of 13, and as a goalkeeper.